Jcooksdev/ticket-lifecycle/README.md

 </p>
 <p>
-Reworking tickets like Que Managers, ensuring the ticket is proper and make sure they make sense.
+Reworking tickets like Que Managers, ensuring the ticket is correct and make sure they make sense.
 </p>
 <br />

-Afterwards, we will work or "resolve" the tickets, going back and fixing settings of each before fixing them for the user that is signed in.
-Switching between user to complete each ticket that was created, till none is left.
+Afterwards, we will work or "resolve" the tickets, going back and fixing the settings of each before fixing them for the user that is signed in.
+Switching between user to complete each ticket that was created, until there are none left.